Spire Wealth Management Decreases Stock Holdings in iShares MSCI EAFE Small-Cap ETF (NASDAQ:SCZ)

-Spire Wealth Management decreased its holdings in shares of iShares MSCI EAFE Small-Cap ETF (NASDAQ:SCZ – Get Rating) by 52.1% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,387 shares of the company’s stock after selling 1,506 shares during the quarter.
-Spire Wealth Management’s holdings in iShares MSCI EAFE Small-Cap ETF were worth $92,000 as of its most recent SEC filing.
+Spire Wealth Management trimmed its position in shares of iShares MSCI EAFE Small-Cap ETF (NASDAQ:SCZ – Get Rating) by 52.1% in the 1st quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 1,387 shares of the company’s stock after selling 1,506 shares during the quarter.
+Spire Wealth Management’s holdings in iShares MSCI EAFE Small-Cap ETF were worth $92,000 at the end of the most recent reporting period.

 Santacruz Silver Mining Ltd. is a Canada-based company engaged in the operation, exploration and commercial exploitation of mining concessions in Mexico, with a primary focus on silver, but also, including gold, lead and zinc.
 The Company is focused on its producing property, the Rosario Mine.
 In addition, the Company is also exploring three other mineral properties, being the San Felipe Project, which is an advanced-stage project; the Gavilanes Project, which is an exploration project, and the El Gachi Property, which is an early-stage exploration project.